 Chronic Back Pain

 Low back pain is very common.
 Most people experience it at least once in their lifetime.
-For most, the pain is temporary.
-But, back pain can become long-lasting (chronic) if a person has ongoing poor posture and body mechanics, weak core muscles leading to motor control problems and decreased spinal stablity, ongoing walking (gait) issues, or is under stress and/or depressed.
+For most people, the pain is temporary.
+But back pain can become long-lasting (chronic) if a person has ongoing poor posture and body mechanics, unstable core muscles, ongoing walking (gait) issues, or if under stress and/or depressed.

 Low back pain can happen anywhere below the ribs and above the legs.
-The lower back bears most of the body’s weight, and is load sensitive.
-Therefore, there can be many causes for pain such as injury, aging, pregnancy, herniated disc, compression fractures, joint issues, illness, genetic spine issues, overuse, or sustained habitual (poor) postures (e.g. too much sitting in a poor ergonomic setup).
-Because nerves in the legs exit the spine in the low back region, sometimes back problems can have associated nerve symptoms such as pain, numbenss and/or tingling in the legs and feet.
+The lower back bears most of the body’s weight.
+Therefore, there can be many causes for pain such as injury, aging, pregnancy, herniated disc, compression fractures, joint issues, illness, genetic spine issues and overuse.